LeBron James passes Kobe Bryant for third place on NBA's all-time scoring list

 Sunday, 26 January 2020 (

-With a driving third-quarter lay-up, LeBron James became the third leading scorer in NBA history.
+With a driving third-quarter lay-up, LeBron James passed Kobe Bryant on the career scoring list in Bryant's hometown of Philadelphia.

 Credit: Wibbitz Studio - Published